-The Fed intends to end its new purchases by October.
-By then, its investment portfolio will be nearing $4.5 trillion — five times its size before the financial crisis erupted in September 2008.
+In October, the Fed's investment portfolio will be nearing $4.5 trillion — five times its size before the financial crisis erupted in September 2008.

 After the crisis struck, the Fed embarked on bond purchases to try to drive down long-term rates and help the economy recover from the Great Recession.
 Even after its new bond purchases end, the Fed has said it will maintain its existing holdings, which means it will continue to put downward pressure on rates.

 To reverse that process and raise borrowing rates, the Fed is considering a variety of tools.
 One would be to increase the interest it pays banks on excess reserves they keep at the Fed.
+There was no mention of the exit strategy in Wednesday's statement, though Jones said a discussion of the issue will likely appear in the minutes of the meeting to be issued in three weeks.